OliverZHANG1206/OpenBR-installation/README.md

     * Select "Release" mode
     * Choose "All_BUILD" project at "Solution Explorer" and right-click.
 Choose "Build".
     * Once finished.
 Choose "INSTALL" and right-click "Project Only" -> "Build".
-    **The building processure requires a download files. if the speed is relatively slow, it was added "models.tar.gz" in main branch.
+    **The building processure requires a download files. if the speed is relatively slow, you can download [here](http://github.com/biometrics/openbr/releases/download/v1.1.0/models.tar.gz).
 Download it and put it in "(openbr path)../models-prefix/src" folder.**
  4. **Hack OpenBR**
     * Open Qt (../Qt/Tools/QtCreator/bin/qtcreator.exe)
     * From the Qt Creator "Tools" menu select "Options...".
 Under "Kits" select "Desktop Qt 5.15.2 MSVC2019 64bit(default)"